-Hough was a predominantly white middle-class neighborhood in 1950.
-By 1960, however, it had undergone complete reversal—from 5% nonwhite in 1950 to 74% nonwhite in 1960.
-Long before this racial turnabout, Hough suffered from an aging housing stock, a decline in maintenance and in the percentage of owner-occupied dwellings, and overcrowding.
-Close to the predominantly black Central neighborhood, Hough had become a natural area for change when the city's urban-renewal programs displaced many AFRICAN AMERICANS in the mid-1950s.
-Realty companies fostered panic selling, and absentee landlords converted many single-family units into rooming houses and tenements.
-In 1956 the neighborhood was an uneasy mixture of long-time residents, whites who had recently migrated from Appalachia, and blacks who had moved into Hough.
+Hough was a predominantly white middle-class neighborhood until the 1950s.
+By 1960 it had undergone a dramatic reversal: from 5% non-white in 1950 to 74% non-white in 1960.
+But well before this transition Hough already was feeling the effects of overcrowding, aging housing stock, and a decline in the percentage of owner-occupied dwellings.
+Close to the predominantly black Central neighborhood, Hough became a relocation target when the city's urban-renewal programs displaced many AFRICAN AMERICANS in the mid-1950s.
+Accelerating the shift, realty companies fostered panic selling among white homeowners and government-sanctioned redlining practices drastically narrowed blacks’ housing choices and frequently displaced disadvantaged mortgage holders.
+Absentee landlords converted many of Hough’s single-family dwellings into rooming houses and tenements.
+In 1956 the neighborhood was an uneasy mix of long-time residents, whites who had recently migrated from Appalachia and blacks who had moved into Hough.
 In a series of articles in Feb.
-1965, was in "crisis."
-Racial violence erupted on the night of 18 July 1966, marking the start of the devastating HOUGH RIOTS, with the widespread destruction of buildings and property.
-The population of Hough declined from 65,694 in 1950 to 25,330 in 1980.
+1965 the Cleveland Press reported that Hough was “in crisis."
+Racial violence erupted on the night of 18 July 1966, marking the start of the devastating HOUGH RIOTS.
+Over five days, four African Americans were killed, 50 people were injured, and scores of structures were destroyed.
+By 1980, the neighborhood’s population had declined to 25,330—down from 65,694 in 1950.